-Past tribunals have found that George Walker Bush and Tony Blair were responsible for crimes against peace, in that they have planned, prepared and invaded the sovereign state of Iraq in violation of the United Nations Charter and international law.
-Other convicted war criminals include Dick Cheney, Donald Rumsfeld, Alberto Gonzales, David Addington, William Haynes, Jay Bybee and John Yoo [people who were involved in the invasion of Iraq, or events surrounding it, in various capacities].
+Past tribunals have found that George Walker Bush and Tony Blair were responsible for crimes against peace, in that they have planned, prepared, and invaded the sovereign state of Iraq in violation of the United Nations Charter and international law.
+Other convicted war criminals include Dick Cheney, Donald Rumsfeld, Alberto Gonzales, David Addington, William Haynes, Jay Bybee, and John Yoo.

 But none of those people were at the trial.
-Isn’t habeas corpus an important part of international law?
+Isn’t due process an important part of international law?

 I agree that it's unfair to declare someone a war criminal when he's not there to defend himself.
 As lawyers, we make sure that the trial is not riddled with injustice.
 We serve the written charges on the person, we invite him to be present to defend himself and give him the liberty and choice to engage lawyers of his choice.
 When the trial proceeds in his absence, we engage amicus curiae to act as their defence counsel.

-The judges are learned men from the legal fraternity – some are retired superior court judges whose wisdom is respected.
-The trial procedures are kept closely to those rules of law as practised by any court and the records are kept for anyone to peruse.
+The judges are learned men from the legal fraternity—some are retired superior court judges whose wisdom is respected.
+The trial procedures are kept closely to those rules of law as practiced by any court and the records are kept for anyone to peruse.

 The hard fact that George Walker Bush is a war criminal has been circulated to all the countries of the world.
 If George Walker Bush has any conscience at all, he will feel the strange feeling of being the prisoner of conscience until his death.
 He will feel that his hands are soiled with the blood of those who were killed in his personal vendetta campaign against Saddam.

 Do you have any plans to bring these people to justice, just in case they don’t have consciences?